-Some of these developments are maturing now.
+Some of these developments are happening now.
 Others remain for the future.
-The rate of adoption of Industry 4.0 technologies by industrial manufacturing companies is accelerating fast.
+But far from being laggards in the adoption of Industry 4.0, the engineering and construction companies we spoke to are embracing it at an increasing rate.
 The digitisation, integration and automation opportunities offered enable companies to collaborate both internally and across their value chains in ways that can provide a step change in productivity as well as design and build quality.
 And they are opportunities that are increasingly important as companies seek to stay relevant as the era of digitally-connected smart infrastructure develops.